gerstner-hub/clues/doc/testing.md

   - execve in multi-threaded process:
     - execve in main thread
     - execve in other thread
-  - child process dies, grand-childs still live
+  - child process dies, grand-children still live
   - only a single thread of a multi-threaded process is traced
     - the traced thread execve()'s
     - another thread execve()'s